rebuy-de/compose-navigation/README.md

     data object Register : NavRoute ..
     ..
 ```
-In the following scenario, the route name for home will be `HomeScreens.Home`.
-In the case of having arguments, it will be constructed like this: `HomeScreens.ExtraData?text={text}&count={count}`.
+In the following scenario, the route name for `home screen` will be `HomeScreens.Home`.
+For the `extra data screen` that has some extra arguments, the route will be constructed like this: `HomeScreens.ExtraData?text={text}&count={count}`.
 As mentioned above for this, you have to keep these files when obfuscating.
 However, I found numerous advantages with this approach.
-By keeping the files, I can use reflection, eliminating the need to manually register all the screens.
+By keeping the files, I can use reflection, eliminating the need to register all the screens manually.
 Additionally, the route names are distinct.
 During the development phase, I noticed that it's quite easy to forget to rename the route after using copy-pasting or to forget to register a screen.
 Therefore, I aimed to build a solution that prevents both cases, opting for reflection and using the class name for the route.
 ## Testing

-An another advantage of making it possible to navigate from everywhere is testing.
+Another advantage of making it possible to navigate from everywhere is testing.
 Now you are able to unit test the navigation.
-For this you can use the following mock object:
+For this, you can use the following mock object:
 ```kotlin
 class RouterMock : Router() {
     var collectedActions: MutableList<NavigationType> = mutableListOf()